CartoDB/carto-vl/docs/guides/02-the-basics-of-syntax.md

 const layer = new carto.Layer(source, viz);
 ```

 Style properties can be accessed directly from the *carto.Viz* object.
-If they do not contain dynamic (animation) or data-driven (properties) information can be also evaluated:
+If they do not contain dynamic (animation) or data-driven (properties) information, they can also be evaluated:

 ```js
 viz.width.eval();  // 10